-How I Took a Step Back to Move Myself Forward
+How I Took a Step Back to Move My Career Forward

 Did I give it my all?
 Am I giving up?
 What will people think, that I couldn’t cut it?